oweneldridge/audiobook-creator-tts/README_TESTING.md

 ## Overview

-The Speechma-API test suite provides comprehensive functional testing with mocked external dependencies.
+The Audiobook Creator TTS test suite provides comprehensive functional testing with mocked external dependencies.
 The suite is designed to achieve 80%+ code coverage while maintaining fast execution times and deterministic results.

 **Test Philosophy:**
 - **No Browser Testing**: All browser-based functionality is mocked